VincentSchippefilt/technical-training/exercises_1.md

-# Odoo 12.0 - Technical Training - Module 1
+# Odoo 12.0 JS Framework - Module 1

 ## Widgets: the UI building blocks

 Widgets are the basic UI building blocks in Odoo.
 They are mostly equivalent to the notion of *component* in other popular frameworks.

-## Task 1: create empty dashboard
+## Task 1.1: create empty dashboard

 Goals:
 ------